The mutation process on the ancestral line under selection: The type process on the ancestral line

-\begin{remark} Let us mention that the resulting process is similar in spirit to the retrospective process of \citet[Definition~3.1]{Georgii}, which describes the mutation process on the ancestral line of a typical individual in a multitype branching process.
-Despite the different model, the retrospective process (when specialised to 2 types and $\lambda=0$) is closely related to the one described here, since $\gamma(y_\infty)/y_\infty$ and $(1-\gamma(y_\infty))/(1-y_\infty)$ have the meaning of the long-term offspring expectation of a type-1 and a type-0 individual, respectively, in a stationary population. \end{remark}
+with $a_n$, $b_n$, and $w_n$ as in Section~\ref{sec:detlimit}. \end{proof} \begin{remark} Let us mention that the resulting process is similar in spirit to the retrospective process of \citet[Definition~3.1]{Georgii}, which describes the mutation process on the ancestral line of a typical individual in a multitype branching process.
+Despite the different model, the retrospective process (when specialised to 2 types) is closely related to the one described here, since $g(y_\infty)/y_\infty$ and $(1-g(y_\infty))/(1-y_\infty)$ of \eqref{expoff} have the meaning of the long-term offspring amount of a type-1 and a type-0 individual, respectively, in a stationary population. \end{remark}